THE 21ST CENTURY AMAZON WOMEN

 We are LEGACY FATALE

 A performance art collective based in NYC channeling the ancient spirit of the Eurasian Amazon Warrior Women.
-We foster empowerment by revisiting concepts of identity in the wild, the mythical and the historical female archetype.
-We focus on community building through inter-generational relations and leadership.
+We foster consciousness raising feminism by revisiting concepts of identity in the wild, the mythical and the historical female archetype.
+We focus on community building through inter-generational relations, leadership and workshops.

 Founding concept by Coco Dolle ©2008

-ALINE MAGGY DECAT/AMBREEN SATIA/ANKI KING/ASHLIE SMITH/AURELIE BACQUET/CHRISTI JOHNSON/CLARIBEL JOLIE PICHARDO/DANNIEL SWATOSH/FLORENCE BENICHOU/IVY BLACKSHIRE/MELANIE AUSTIN/NASSIMA KHELIFA/REBECCA WOOD/SHAUNA CUMMINS/SIW LAURENT
+ALINE MAGGY DECAT/AMBREEN SATIA/ANKI KING/ASHLIE SMITH/AURELIE BACQUET/CHRISTI JOHNSON/CLARIBEL JOLIE PICHARDO/DANNIEL SWATOSH/FLORENCE BENICHOU/IVY BLACKSHIRE/MELANIE AUSTIN/NASSIMA KHELIFA/REBECCA WOOD/SHAUNA CUMMINS/SHAWN BISHOP/SIW LAURENT

-ALLISSON BRAUN/CAMILA GOMEZ/CAROL SHARKS/ELIZABETH HEART/HEATHER DUKES/JANA ASTANOV/JENNIFER MAHARRY/JESSIE GOLD/PATRICIA BOLIN/DR.ROXANNE PARTRIDGE/SHOBITA MAMPILLY/TANYA MINHAS
+ALLISSON BRAUN/CAMILA GOMEZ/CAROL SHARKS/ELIZABETH HEART/HEATHER DUKES/JANA ASTANOV/JASMINE ILLIANA/JENNIFER MAHARRY/JESSIE GOLD/KATE EBERSTADT/PATRICIA BOLIN/DR.ROXANNE PARTRIDGE/SHOBITA MAMPILLY/TANYA MINHAS

 2016 - MANCHESTER VICTORIAN SERIES ©LEGACYFATALE